JuliaSparse/Pardiso.jl/README.md

 Note: In the past, weird errors and problems with MKL Pardiso had been observed when PanuaPardiso is enabled (likely because some library that is needed by  PanauaPardiso was problematic with MKL).
-In that case of you want to use MKL Pardiso it is better ot just disable  PanuaPardiso by not setting the environment variable `JULIA_PARDISO` (and rerunning `Pkg.build("Pardiso")`).
+In that case, if you want to use MKL Pardiso it is better to just disable  PanuaPardiso by not setting the environment variable `JULIA_PARDISO` (and rerunning `Pkg.build("Pardiso")`).

 ##### Linux / macOS specific